calipho-sib/nextprot-scripts/README.md

 Contains scripts for installation and deployment of nextprot apps and databases.

-## Of releases and patches
+## Preparing new releases

-The scripts below should be executed by humans to make new releases and hot-fixes.
+The script below should be executed by a human to make a new release.

-Each of them will eventually merge into master, thus triggering the execution of nxs-release.sh by jenkins to create a new releases.
+It will eventually merge into master, thus triggering the execution of `nxs-release.sh` by jenkins to create a new release.

 ### nxs-fire-and-prepare-next-release.sh